 The next step is to download the iHome Control app on your phone.
 The app is easy to use and allows you to toggle your connected devices on and off.
 You can create new rooms, group devices, and assign specific scenes.

 And with all this, you can get all the smart plugs you want to control from the comfort of your home.
-If unsatisfied with the app’s functionality, you can always use the Home app to make your life easier.
+If you are unsatisfied with the app’s functionality, you can always use the Home app to make your life easier.